northeyt/TCNlib/README.md

 * Create `TCNPerlVars.pm`
 Defaults for variables used by all TCNUtils modules are found in `TCNPerlVars.defaults`.
 This has to be copied to `TCNPerlVars.pm` for TCNUtils to work.
 At the command-line, run `cp lib/TCNPerlVars.defaults lib/TCNPerlVars.pm`.

+* Get swissprot for blast searches (not necessary, but recommended!)
+Running blast searches remotely is implemented in this library, but the NCBI cgi server can be unreliable and is always slow.
+To run blast searches against a local version of the swissprot database, run setup-blastdb (found in /bin).
+This will grab the latest version of swissprot from the NCBI FTP server and create the required database files so that blastall can be run.
+The files will be created at the location specified by the $TCNPerlVars::blastdbDir variable, found in TCNPerlVars.pm.
+Alternatively, if you already have a local version of the database, point the $TCNPerlVars::swissProtDB towards it.